vinceskahan/weewx-mqtt/readme.txt

+UPDATE - this has a patch/hack to force the data value to float,
+         as well as to set enable=false in the installer so it can be installed without immediately configuring the extension.
+         I've bumped the version string accordingly.

+(remainder of the readme below is unaltered...)

 mqtt - weewx extension that sends data to an MQTT broker Copyright 2014-2020 Matthew Wall
 Distributed under the terms of the GNU Public License (GPLv3)